 What is indexing?

-An index is simply a pointer to specific data in a database.
+In their most basic form, database indexes act as a list of records—records that have a reference to a database structure in which they reside.
+Indexing is a large topic and we have covered many parts of it for both MySQL and Postgres.
 By creating rules for how a database is indexed, you can speed up how fast it takes to find specific data in a database.
 You can think of indexing as coming up with rules around how rows are stored, like books in a library.
-If all the books are organized alphabetically, you can find what you're looking for in a handful of steps, instead of looking through every single book once.
+If all the books are organized alphabetically by title, you can find what you're looking for in a handful of steps, instead of looking through every single book once.

 Our intuition has it that, as this library grows, indexing also gets harder and harder.